bitcoin-sv/ts-sdk/docs/compat.md

 Returns

-The BIP39 instance with the set mnemonic.
+The Mnemonic instance with the set mnemonic.

 Argument Details